My Portable Gas Grill Makes Me A Better Chef

 Grilling with propane is better for you than charcoal.
 When you cook meat and fat drips down and burns, it creates PAH-infused smoke, which then coats what you’re cooking.
 Since charcoal produces more smoke than propane, you end up with more carcinogens like PAH (polycyclic aromatic hydrocarbons) in your food.

 There are ways around it, cutting off most of the fat on your meats will reduce the amount of PAH.
-Marinating your meat in vinegar or lemon juice also helps, it reduces HCAs which is another carcinogens, by up to 90 percent.
+Marinating your meat in vinegar or lemon juice also helps, it reduces HCAs which is another carcinogen, by up to 90 percent.